-Ginkgo extract has proven benefits to elderly persons.
+Ginkgo extract has proven benefits to elderly people.
 This ancient herb acts to enhance oxygen utilization and thus improves memory, concentration, and other mental faculties.
 The herbal extract has also been shown to significantly improve long-distance vision and may reverse damage to the retina of the eye.
-Studies have also confirmed its value in the treatment of depression in elderly persons.
-The ginkgo extract may provide relief for persons with headache, sinusitis, and vertigo.
+Studies have also confirmed its value in the treatment of depression in elderly people.
+The ginkgo extract may provide relief for those who suffer from headaches, sinusitis, and vertigo.
 It may also help relieve chronic ringing in the ears known as tinnitus.

 It is said to be effective in improving the blood flow to the hands and the feet as well as stimulating the brain and reducing short-term memory loss.
 It increases blood flow to the brain, the uptake of glucose by brain cells, and has been said to improve the transmission of nerve signals.

 Patients suffering from varying degrees of vascular insufficiency also noted an improvement in mood while taking ginkgo biloba extract.
 This has prompted a surge of interest in its use as a treatment for depression, especially in the elderly.
 Many people have found GBE to enhance other depression treatments and to often even prevent the need for pharmaceutical treatments in mild cases of depression.
 Those under the age of fifty may also benefit from ginkgo biloba's antidepressant effects.
 So far though, the greatest level of improvement has been noted with older patients.